BenEast/StockTracker/README.md

 ### --add (stock symbol)
 Used to add a stock symbol to be tracked.

-The command line example "python StockTracker.py --add GOOGL" would add Google's stock to be tracked.
+The command line example `python StockTracker.py --add GOOGL` would add Google's stock to be tracked.

 ### --remove (stock symbol) (optionally --allTables)
 Used to remove a stock symbol that is already being tracked.

-The command line example "python StockTracker.py --remove GOOGL" would remove Google's stock from only the stock database.
+The command line example `python StockTracker.py --remove GOOGL` would remove Google's stock from only the stock database.
 This would not remove any stock activity or history data that had accumulated.

-To remove stock information from all tables, simply add the "--allTables" argument.
+To remove stock information from all tables, simply add the `--allTables` argument.

-For example, "python StockTracker.py --remove GOOGL --allTables" would remove all data from all tables where the stock symbol is GOOGL.
+For example, `python StockTracker.py --remove GOOGL --allTables` would remove all data from all tables where the stock symbol is GOOGL.

 ### --display
 Used to display the stock symbols that are currently being tracked.

-The command line example "python StockTracker.py --display" would print any symbols being tracked to the command line.
+The command line example `python StockTracker.py --display` would print any symbols being tracked to the command line.